Information for Authors

 *Page charges may be waived for authors under in certain instances (e.g., for authors from developing countries or students without funding).
 If applicable, please request a waiver in your cover letter.

-Back issues are being archived on the California Fish and Game - Contents page, where the complete series of California Fish and Game will soon be available free of charge.
+Back issues are being archived on the California Fish and Wildlife Journal - Contents page, where the complete series of California Fish and Game (now California Fish and Wildlife Journal) will soon be available free of charge.

 Send submissions and questions to: